kestra-io/docs/content/blogs/introducing-apps.md

 image: /blogs/introducing-apps.jpg
 ---

-We’re excited to introduce a new feature in Kestra Enterprise Edition: **Apps**.
+We’re excited to introduce **Apps**.
 With Apps, you can create custom user interfaces on top of your Kestra workflows.
 This feature makes it possible for anyone — not just technical users — to interact with your flows directly by submitting data, approving tasks, or viewing outputs, allowing you to build self-service applications for your data products and business processes.

 ![image.png](/blogs/introducing-apps/image.png)